-Brancepeth Castle is a medieval fortress that was greatly enlarged in the C19 by architects John Paterson and, later, Anthony Salvin.
-It was occupied by the army during World War II and then by glassware makers JA Joblings.
-Parts of the building are currently occupied, while others are used for events and other activities.
-Some urgent repairs have been completed within the past few years, and further works are being planned with the aid of a condition survey report prepared in 2015.
+Brancepeth Castle is a medieval fortress that was greatly enlarged in the C19 by architects John Paterson and (later) Anthony Salvin.
+It was occupied by the army during World War II and then by glassware makers, J A Joblings.
+Parts of the building are currently occupied while others are used for events and other activities.
+Some urgent repairs have been completed in recent years, including major works in 2018 with Historic England funding.
+Further repairs are being planned.
+Options for developing the site's business potential are also being explored.

-SITE NAME: Hedleyhill Colliery coke works, 500 metres south west of Hazlet House, Brandon and Byshottles / Hedleyhope DESIGNATION: Scheduled Monument CONDITION: Very bad OCCUPANCY: N/A PRIORITY CATEGORY: A(A)
+SITE NAME: Hedleyhill Colliery coke works, 500 metres south west of Hazlet House, Brandon and Byshottles / Hedleyhope DESIGNATION: Scheduled Monument CONDITION: Very bad OCCUPANCY: N/A PRIORITY CATEGORY: A(A)OWNER TYPE: Private LIST ENTRY NUMBER: 1018230